Spread betting vs CFD trading

 Now, let’s take a look at some of the key differences when it comes to spread betting and CFDs.

 • For spread betting, pounds per point of price movements define your stake.
 You could choose how many pounds per point you might want to trade with.
 Meanwhile, with CFDs, each contract is defined by lots with a fixed value.
-So, instead of your stake being pounds per point, it will be fixated on the contract size you might want to trade.
+So, instead of your stake being pounds per point, it will be fixed on the contract size you might want to trade.

 Spread betting vs CFD trading example